Fastern's Een

 Fastern's E'en was a festival in Scotland, held on the Tuesday before Lent, otherwise known as Shrove Tuesday.
 Valuable foods like meat, butter and fat were used up in a feast and associated celebrations before the sacrifices of Lent.

 Various alternative names were used in different districts, for example Bannock Nicht, Beef Brose and Shriften E'en.
-Some places held games of football or handball, for example Jedburgh held the Callant's Baw game between the "uppies" and the "dounies".
+Some places held games of football or handball, for example Jedburgh held the Callant's Ba’ game between the "uppies" and the "Doonies".

 There is a Fastern's E'en Cross at Fyvie in Aberdeenshire.